Wednesday, September 23, 2020 / by Nicole Solari

 1. Sellers have to get real fast.

 While selling can be very emotional for homeowners, today’s sellers must be willing to set their emotions aside and approach a home sale as the business transaction it is.
 If they’re in a slow market or natural disaster zone, taking a wait-and-see approach could be the smart move.
-If they must sell as-is now, they will have ...
+If they must sell as-is now, they will have to be a. ...

 Wednesday, February 12, 2020 / by Nicole Solari